Owings Mills Mall: Redevelopment as Mill Station

-As of March 2017, the mall was completely demolished, and readied for redevelopment.
+As of March 2017, Owings Mills Mall was completely demolished, and readied for redevelopment.

-On December 5, 2017 it was announced that the property would be redeveloped as a lifestyle shopping center called Mill Station.
-The $108 million project will be 575,000 sqft and anchored by Costco, Lowe's, and Dick's Sporting Goods.
-There will be at least 30 total tenants.
-Construction began in early 2018 and was completed in early 2019.
-Costco however, opened in October 2018.
-The existing 17-screen AMC Theatres, originally a General Cinema opened in 1998, was also fully remodeled.
+On December 5, 2017, it was announced that the property would be redeveloped as a lifestyle shopping center called Mill Station.
+The $108 million project would be 575,000 sqft and anchored by Costco, Lowe's, and Dick's Sporting Goods, with at least 30 total tenants.
+Construction began in late December 2017 and was completed in early 2019.